 The obelisk is 67.5 meters tall and was designed by Argentinian architect Alberto Prebisch.

 Shortly after being built, the community was upset about the obelisk, with a city-authorised demolition planned only three years after its completion.

 Thankfully it was vetoed by the mayor at the time and has since become an important location in the city.

 The Shrine of Llullaillaco Summit is the highest ceremonial site in the world.

-The site marks the location where the Llullaillaco mummies were found between 1983 and 1985 in northwest Argentina.
+The site marks where the Llullaillaco mummies were found between 1983 and 1985 in northwest Argentina.

 Three of the best-preserved child mummies are displayed at the Museo Arquelogia de Alta Montana.

 The mummies found at the shrine were buried with more than 100 objects, including fabrics, gold, silver and pottery.